 We will obtain your personal data in different ways:

 We will collect, use and share your personal information where we have a legal justification to do this and the processing is necessary.
-The legal justification depend on the purpose of the personal information is collected and its processing requirements.
+The legal justification depends on the purpose of the personal information collected and its processing requirements.
 The legal justification on which we rely on to process your personal information includes:

 Where necessary for Serco’s or third parties legitimate interests, as listed below, and where our interests are not overridden by your data protection rights, such as:

 Where we need to use your personal information for any other purpose, we will let you know at the time we collect your personal information or as required or permitted by law.